RJKAZ/amazon-clone/README.md

 Starting Section 10: User Profiles and Orders

 2 hours trouble shooting the loop problem...I've tested the source code example and it works, so the problem is def somewhere on my end, but so far cannot find it.

+another hour trying to touble shoot the loop problem and still no luck.
+I can however safely rule out the backend.
+I swaped my entire backend for the demo one and that didn't solve the problem.
+I need to attemp this with the front end.